AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-planning/share-resource-planner-with-link.md

   </tr>
   <tr>
    <td role="rowheader">Object permissions</td>
-   <td> <p>View or higher permissions to the projects you want to display in the Resource Planner</p> <p>For information on requesting additional access, see <a href="../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects in Adobe Workfront</a>.</p> </td>
+   <td> <p>View or higher permissions to the projects you want to display in the Resource Planner</p> <p>For information on requesting additional access, see <a href="../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects </a>.</p> </td>
   </tr>
  </tbody>
 </table>